 This file contains a chart showing the time periods in which various famous scientists lived.

 Science has certainly made many positive contributions to our society.
 However, science has such an exalted position in our society today that many non-scientists tend to accept statements made in the media by scientists as fact without careful examination.
-In this paper I present some observations about science that may help non-scientists better evaluate statements made by scientists.
+In this paper I present some observations about science that may help non-scientists better evaluate statements made by scientists in the media.

 The Old Testament in the Bible was written in ancient Hebrew, a language very different from English.
 In this paper I briefly discuss the development of the Hebrew alphabet, the ancient Hebrew manuscripts, the nature of the Hebrew language, the Hebrew way of thinking, and some important Hebrew words.